By Ray Roman | December 29, 2021

-If you are a family of 4 or more these are the campers we consider some of the best for you.
-These are all towable RVs and some are lightweight for easier towing.
-We purposely chose not to include any pop-up campers even though some can sleep 4 or more but we just don’t think they provide the features and amenities most families prefer.
+If you are a family of 4 or more, these are the campers we consider some of the best for you.
+These are all towable RVs, and some are lightweight for more effortless towing.
+We purposely chose not to include any pop-up campers even though some can sleep four or more, but we don’t think they provide the features and amenities most families prefer.

 #1.
 Lance Camper 1995 [Best RV for Two Adults]

 We are not going to shy away from saying that Lance Campers are one of our favorite travel trailer brands, They make excellent travel trailers, and the Lance 1995 is no exception.
 It easily sleeps 4 with the convertible dinette.
 It has large windows and skylights, making it feel open and roomy inside.

 The exterior walls a made from Azdel composite, and the cabinets are made using Lite-Ply, giving them strength but still lightweight.